What Is PL/SQL Ref Cursors In Oracle Database?

 A Canadian study suggests that humans are biologically wired to be lazy.
 Also, what is the point of having a computer with all these processing powers when we have to do all the hard work of declaring a Ref pointer type and then creating a variable.

 Sys Ref cursor is an Oracle built in cursor variable.
 It declares a weak ref cursor and that too without declaring the ref pointer type.
-It is mostly used as a generic cursor which can be passed as an argument to a stored sub program.
+Mostly it is used as a generic cursor which can be passed as an argument to a stored sub program.

 That’s it for this tutorial on the introduction to PL/SQL Ref Cursors in Oracle Database.
 Stay tuned as in the upcoming tutorials we will do some practical demonstration of the Ref Cursor in Oracle PL/SQL.